Clemson’s D.J. Uiagalelei continuing proud tradition of Polynesian quarterbacks

 That will bring further evidence of a departure from the dull old days of the 20th century, when a thoughtless football world saw Polynesian players and went ahead and pigeonholed them as linemen only.
 And it will come one weekend after quite a bonanza, both Uiagalelei-wise and otherwise.

 “What you need to understand is this,” said Dave Uiagalelei, the Californian 46-year-old father of D.J.
-“The past weekend is Tua Tagovailoa (in Miami with the Dolphins), Taulia Tagovailoa (at Maryland) and D.J. (at Clemson).
+“The past weekend is Tua Tagovailoa [in Miami with the Dolphins], Taulia Tagovailoa [at Maryland] and D.J.
 That was three quarterbacks.
-All three debuted (as starters).
+All three debuted [as starters].
 It’s a big deal for Polynesian quarterbacks.”

 They’ve made a lot of big deals during this evolved football era, as when Tua Tagovailoa entered after halftime to pilot Alabama past Georgia in the 2017-18 College Football Playoff National Championship Game.
 Right around that time, Jesse Sapolu, the Samoa-born guard and center who spent 15 NFL seasons (1983-97) with the San Francisco 49ers, spotted and hailed the moment: “For me, it’s about that we are continuing to push the envelope forward.
 Even with the success I had, I didn’t like the fact that we are just known for linemen when we came from the islands … A lot of people thought we aren’t strong in the skill positions.”